 - Cut the spirals into sticks of churros and serve with hot chocolate or sprinkle with sugar

 Ready to try my homemade churros recipe?
 Check out the picture tutorial!

-This homemade Spanish churros recipe is easy, quick and yummy.
-So next time you are thinking pancakes, why not try something new?
+This homemade Spanish churros recipe is easy, quick, and yummy.
+So next time you are thinking of making pancakes, why not try something new?
 Enjoy your homemade churros!